We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 Cruise ships are designed to be as safe as possible, but it is still possible for them to sink.
 However, in order for this to happen there would need to be a number of different circumstances that come together at the same time.
 For example, if there was a major storm and the ship's captain didn't steer into it properly then they may have trouble staying afloat.
 In addition, if the boat has taken on too much water through holes or cracks in its hull then it will eventually capsize and sink.
 While this seems unlikely given how well these boats are constructed and maintained, there are some instances of cruise ships sinking throughout history that serve as evidence that it can happen!

-The sinking of these ships was a result of many different factors.
+When looking at the sinking of Titanic and Lusitania for instance, their demise was a result of many different factors.
 The Titanic, for example, collided with an iceberg in 1912 and sunk after taking on too much water through holes or cracks in its hull.
 A famous event that might not be as widely known is when the RMS Lusitania sank off the coast of Ireland during World War I because it had been struck by two torpedoes fired from German U-boats.

-In addition to major accidents like this one, smaller incidents happen all the time without making headlines such as leaks caused by old age or even human error!
+In addition to major accidents like this one, smaller incidents happen all the time without making headlines since the cruise ships didn't sink.
+Unfortunately, these smaller incidents aren't uncommon.
+Cruise ships can spring leaks caused by old age or have other damage caused by human error, such as running across a sand bar, or a reef or misjudging the wind and colliding with the dock!

 An example of human error is what happened to Costa Concordia.
 This Italian cruise ship sank off the coast of Tuscany in 2012 after its captain refused to slow down despite warnings that there was a risk of grounding.

-Cruise Ships Are So Big, How Does It Even Stay Afloat?
+Cruise Ships Are So Big, How Does It Even Float?

 Many people on their first cruise look at the massive size and towering height of these modern vessels and wonder just how does a cruise ship float.
 While this is a complex discussion, the basic answer is that they are more stable than you might expect.
 The reason for this is that despite the fact that cruise ships have as many as 18 decks on the Royal Caribbean ship, Wonder of The Seas (compared to "only" 16 on Norwegian Encore, which sails out of Los Angeles), the center of gravity stays very low due to the heavy engines, cargo, and fuel stores being located at the very bottom of the vessel.